junglesta/speak/_posts/2017-03-03-secret-of-happiness.md

 go: read
 gocheck:
 ---
-The secret of happiness is: Find something more important than you are and dedicate your life to it.
+The secret of happiness is to find something more important than you are and dedicate your life to it.